nixpkgs-architecture/.github/profile/README.md

 # Nixpkgs Architecture Team

 The Nixpkgs Architecture Team is there to solve architectural nixpkgs issues that are too big in scope for any single person to undertake.
-For more general information about motivation, goals and current team members, see [the here](https://nixos.org/community/teams/nixpkgs-architecture.html).
+For more general information about motivation, goals and current team members, see [here](https://nixos.org/community/teams/nixpkgs-architecture.html).

 ## Process